wearearima/spring-boot-docker-study/readme.md

 ```

 We can see that size of the artifact has increased from 37MB to 140MB.
 This is mainly because the
 Docker image includes the JDK and Linux images.
-Run this command to prove it:
+Run this command to check it:

 ```
     docker image history org.springframework.samples/spring-petclinic